The case for weekly reports

 This approach also frees up the marketing team to spend time on other marketing activities instead of report preparation.
 For lean e-commerce teams where the same person running ads is also building the weekly deck, that time savings is significant.

 ThoughtMetric is built to work well in this model.
 The interface is straightforward enough that anyone on the team can log in and understand what they're looking at without a data analyst translating it for them.
-The
+The custom reports feature lets each person set up a view focused on the metrics they care about most, so checking in takes minutes.

 The real answer is probably both